olest/olest/README.md

 ### Hi there 👋

-I am a Staff Bioinformatics Scientist at Illumina.
+I am a Senior Staff Scientist at Illumina.

-- 🌱 I’m currently learning functonal programming.
+- 🌱 I’m currently learning Rust.
 - 💬 Ask me about genomics, C++, python and machine learning.

 <!--